 Virgil Ortiz was born into Cochiti Pueblo in 1969.
 He learned the traditional art of making pottery from his mother, Seferina Ortiz, and he says now "The thought has never crossed my mind to be anything other than an artist and fashion designer.
 Art is in my blood."

-When he was 14 years old he won his first prize for pottery at the Santa Fe Indian Market.
+When he was 14 years old he earned his first prize for pottery at the Santa Fe Indian Market.
 He was established as a successful working artist by the time he was 16.
-By then he was producing pottery and selling at different shows.
+By then he was producing pottery and selling at several different shows.

 Lisa Holt is Virgil's niece.